hebr3/hebr3.github.io/_posts/2015-10-10-project-euler-with-haskell-3-4.markdown

+---
+layout: post
-    Title: Project Euler problem 3 and 4, with Haskell
+title: Project Euler problem 3 and 4, with Haskell
-    Date: 2015-10-10T00:00:00
+date: 2015-10-10T00:00:00
-    Tags: Project Euler, Haskell
+tags: Project Euler, Haskell
-    Authors: Henry Brooks
+---

 I have been looking into Haskell more this week and I thought I would continue on with this project for the time being.

 Problem 3
 ---